-If you earned less than $55,000 in 2016, our IRS trained and certified volunteers can assist you in filing your taxes.
-Free basic income tax return preparation with electronic filing is available from the last week of January through April 15th to help individuals get their returns quickly, avoid scams and unnecessary fees.
+If you earned less than $55,000 last year, our IRS trained and certified volunteers can assist you in filing your taxes.
+Free basic income tax return preparation with electronic filing is available from the first week of February through April 15th to help individuals get their returns quickly, avoid scams and unnecessary fees.

 To have your tax return(s) prepared at a VITA site you need to bring the following information with you:

 - Social Security Cards for you, your spouse and dependents or copies of Social Security Cards, or SS Number verification letter issued by the Social Security Administration;

 - Individual Taxpayer Identification Number (ITIN) assignment letter for you, your spouse and dependents;

 - Proof of foreign status, if applying for an ITIN

 - Birth dates for you, your spouse and dependents on the tax return

 - Wage and earning statement(s) Form W-2, W-2G, 1099-R, 1099-Misc from all employers

 - Interest and dividend statements from banks (Forms 1099)

 - A copy of last year’s federal and state returns (Optional)